NVIDIA/nvbmc-docs/nvidia/FW-Update/fw_update_platform_guide.md

 5. Add service to invoke the device specific update mechanism
 6. Inherit the BaseItemUpdater class and implement the device specific updater

-Example of simple ItemUpdater implementation to update the QSPI flash of Orin device. https://gitlab-master.nvidia.com/dgx/bmc/nvidia-code-mgmt/-/commit/38b7187c72e6f8a20f70796a3edebdce982c16dd
+Example of simple ItemUpdater implementation to update the QSPI flash of Orin device. https://github.com/NVIDIA/nvidia-code-mgmt/commit/38b7187c72e6f8a20f70796a3edebdce982c16dd

 ## FW recovery support on NvBMC

 On each platform, FW recovery of the platform involves recovering devices in a particular order based on the dependencies between the firmware.
-The section below describes how FW recovery is supported on Vulcan.
+The section below describes how FW recovery is supported on HGX-H100.

-### Recovery support on Vulcan
+### Recovery support on HGX-H100

 For PLDM based devices (HMC, FPGA, GPU, NVSwitch, PEXSwitch) each devices ERoT implements the PLDM T5 stack.
 So once the ERoT is recovered PLDM T5 is possible.
 FPGA and HMC are exceptions since FPGA is the MCTP bridge and HMC implements the PLDM UA.
 So FPGA and HMC needs to be recovered first before PLDM T5 update is possible.
-Retimer is non-PLDM device on Vulcan and it can be recovered using PLDM T5 firmware update once HMC is recovered.
+Retimer is non-PLDM device on HGX-H100 and it can be recovered using PLDM T5 firmware update once HMC is recovered.

 https://docs.google.com/document/d/1343T3VyguJC_CFTWjA56vHuumpI-6BTxcHp27CmeVEg/edit#heading=h.bf918z1d4brr
-The following is a summary of each device on Vulcan and how its firmware can be recovered.
+The following is a summary of each device on HGX-H100 and how its firmware can be recovered.

 | **Device**                                                                           | **Recovery Method**        | **Comments**                                                                          |
 | :----------------------------------------------------------------------------------- | :------------------------- | :------------------------------------------------------------------------------------ |